 Khetia: are in the midst of a Kshs 1 billion expansion in western Kenya.
 They plan to open up stores in Kisii, Busia and Kericho, each of which requires Kshs 200 million.

 Nakumatt: Just launched their 59th branch in Kakamega – the Nakumatt Midtown Supermarket.
 It was remodeled after Nakumatt acquired three supermarket stores in Western Kenya (Kakamega, Bungoma, Busia) from Yako Supermarkets in a Kshs 260 million investment program.
 They have also added new stores like Sports Planet departmental at the reopened Westgate mall.

 Naivas The ownership of widely admired chain is subject to an inheritance court case.

 Sarit Center: Nairobi’s first formal mall is undergoing an expansion program to add more stores.

 Society Stores: An offshoot of a Khetia family member – Trushar Khetia, hopes to grow the store brand.
 He says that they had the first chance to buy out Ukwala, but it wasn’t backed by the board and the deal fell through.

 Two Rivers backed by Centum and built by Avic will also house a Carrefour store at the 62,000 square meter site in Ruaka that sits on 100 acres.

 Ukwala was bought by Choppies of South Africa.
-The deal was completed after an tax agreement deal was reached with the Kenya Revenue Authority who were demanding back taxes from Ukwala.
-Ukwala had admitted to owing the taxman Kshs 101 million, but appealed the additional Kshs 845 million that KRA was demanding.
+The deal was completed after a tax agreement deal was reached with the Kenya Revenue Authority who were demanding back taxes from Ukwala.
+Ukwala had admitted to owing the taxman Kshs 101 million but appealed the additional Kshs 845 million that KRA was demanding.

 $1 = Kshs 100